ninja-1337/Personal-Blog/src/pages/blog/011-year-in-review/index.md

 ---
-title: "StartCy Year in Review: 2021"
+title: "Elias Evangelou Year in Review: 2021"
-date: '2021-12-31'
+date: '2022-1-27'
-author: '🦄 '
+author: 'Elias Evangelou '
 featuredImage: ./banner.jpg
-previewText: 'As 2021 comes to a close, we wanted to review some key accomplishments from the past 12 months and share some insight into our roadmap for the coming year.'
+previewText: 'As 2022 comes to a close, we wanted to review some key accomplishments from the past 12 months and share some insight into our roadmap for the coming year.'
 ---

-2021 was a breakout year for the Uniswap protocol.
+2022 was a breakout year for the Uniswap protocol.
 As it comes to a close, we wanted to review some key accomplishments from the past 12 months and share some insight into our roadmap for the coming year.

 # 2020 Review: